Pericles: Oratorical skill

-Modern commentators of Thucydides, with other modern historians and writers, take varying stances on the issue of how much of the speeches of Pericles, as given by this historian, do actually represent Pericles' own words and how much of them is free literary creation or paraphrase by Thucydides.
+Modern commentators of Thucydides, with other modern historians and writers, take varying stances on the issue of how much of the speeches of Pericles, as given by this historian, do actually represent Pericles's own words and how much of them is free literary creation or paraphrase by Thucydides.
 Since Pericles never wrote down or distributed his orations, no historians are able to answer this with certainty; Thucydides recreated three of them from memory and, thereby, it cannot be ascertained that he did not add his own notions and thoughts.

-Although Pericles was a main source of his inspiration, some historians have noted that the passionate and idealistic literary style of the speeches Thucydides attributes to Pericles is completely at odds with Thucydides' own cold and analytical writing style.
+Although Pericles was a main source of his inspiration, some historians have noted that the passionate and idealistic literary style of the speeches Thucydides attributes to Pericles is completely at odds with Thucydides's own cold and analytical writing style.
 This might, however, be the result of the incorporation of the genre of rhetoric into the genre of historiography.
 That is to say, Thucydides could simply have used two different writing styles for two different purposes.

-Ioannis Kakridis and Arnold Gomme were two scholars who debated the originality of Pericles' oratory and last speech.
+Ioannis Kakridis and Arnold Gomme were two scholars who debated the originality of Pericles's oratory and last speech.
 Kakridis believes that Thucydides altered Pericles words.
 Some of his strongest arguments included in the Introduction of the speech, (Thuc.11.35).
 Kakridis proposes that it is impossible to imagine Pericles deviating away from the expected funeral orator addressing the mourning audience of 430 after the Peloponnesian war.
 The two groups addressed were the ones who were prepared to believe him when he praised the dead, and the ones who did not.
 Gomme rejects Kakridis's position, defending the fact that "Nobody of men has ever been so conscious of envy and its workings as the Greeks, and that the Greeks and Thucydides in particular had a passion for covering all ground in their generalizations, not always relevantly."